Skip to content

 A JADU is the smallest, fastest, and most affordable option.
 It's created by converting a portion of your existing home (usually a bedroom and existing living space) into a separate unit with its own kitchen, bathroom, and entrance.
 Since you're working with existing structure, permits are lighter and timelines are short.

-Timeline: 3–5 months | Size: Under 500 sq ft | Best for: Tight budgets, fast timelines, or families who need additional space but don't want a major construction project.
+Timeline: 3 to 5 months | Size: Under 500 sq ft | Best for: Tight budgets, fast timelines, or families who need additional space but don't want a major construction project.

 This is one of the most popular ADU projects in Ventura County.
 You're converting an existing detached garage (or attached garage) into a fully permitted living unit.
 The footprint already exists, so you're saving on foundation, grading, and site work.
 You'll need to add plumbing, electrical, HVAC, insulation, drywall, and finishes.

-Timeline: 4–6 months | Size: 300–600 sq ft | Best for: Homeowners with existing garages who want fast, affordable rental income.
+Timeline: 4 to 6 months | Size: 300 to 600 sq ft | Best for: Homeowners with existing garages who want fast, affordable rental income.

 An attached ADU shares one or more walls with your primary residence.
-Common configurations include a second-story addition or a side extension.
+Common configurations include a second story addition or a side extension.
 Since it's attached, you're sharing utilities and wall structure, which can save money compared to a detached unit.
 However, the framing and connection work add complexity.

 In Thousand Oaks and Oxnard, attached ADUs work well on larger lots where you have room to expand horizontally.

-Timeline: 6–10 months | Size: 400–700 sq ft | Best for: Larger primary homes where you can tie into existing systems; mid-range budgets.
+Timeline: 6 to 10 months | Size: 400 to 700 sq ft | Best for: Larger primary homes where you can tie into existing systems; mid range budgets.

-A true detached ADU is a separate building on your property—like building a small house.
+A true detached ADU is a separate building on your property, like building a small house.
 It requires its own foundation, utilities, HVAC, and everything else.
 Detached units can be larger (up to 800 sq ft in most Ventura County cities), which means more rental income potential.
 The tradeoff: longer timeline and higher cost due to foundation, grading, and full utility runs.

-Detached ADUs in Camarillo and Moorpark are particularly popular with landlord-investors because you get more square footage and, therefore, higher rent.
+Detached ADUs in Camarillo and Moorpark are particularly popular with landlord investors because you get more square footage and, therefore, higher rent.

-Timeline: 8–14 months | Size: 400–800 sq ft | Best for: Maximum rental income, larger properties, investors who want long-term value appreciation.
+Timeline: 8 to 14 months | Size: 400 to 800 sq ft | Best for: Maximum rental income, larger properties, investors who want long term value appreciation.

-ADU Cost Comparison Table — Ventura County 2026
+ADU Cost Comparison Table, Ventura County 2026

 ADU TypeCost RangeSize (sq ft)Timeline$/sq ft